vulgo/ga-h97n-wifi-hackintosh/README.md

 - Nvidia graphics cards are not supported
 - H97N-WIFI firmware has complete support for NVMe drives installed in the PCIe slot
-- If you want WiFi search the internet for mini-PCIe-m.2 adapters and Broadcom m.2 WiFi and bluetooth hardware with native macOS 12 support
+- If you want WiFi search the internet for mini-PCIe-m.2 adapters and m.2 Broadcom BCM94360NG with native macOS 12 support

 ## Firmware Settings